-e technicians study vildlife and their habitats, behavior opulations, and health, providing education about with to the public.
-They collect data in various areas; tag a please animals; and take blood or tissue samples.
-They all the unitor habitats, collect water and soil samples, and problems that wildlife may encounter.
+LIFE TECHNICIAN White technicians study wildlife and their habitats, behave to populations, and health, providing education about will to the public.
+They collect data in various areas; tag at the elease animals; and take blood or tissue samples.
+They als vanitor habitats, collect water and soil samples, and dentify problems that wildlife may encounter.